everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_dut_revision

 Writes a string with a DUT revision.
-When called again, the exception `DuplicateDutRevisionError` will be raised.
+When called again, the exception `DuplicateFieldError` will be raised.

 **Arguments:**